 The American Civil War: Treasures from the Vault

-This major exhibition explores, from a variety of perspectives and categories, the causes, reactions, and responses to the great nineteenth-century conflict that divided the fledgling nation of the Unites States of America.
-This is accomplished with a broad selection of original manuscript pieces: letters, journals, maps, official documents and publications, all selected from collections held in the Howard Gotlieb Archival Research Center.
-Among the collections involved, the Military Historical Society of Massachusetts and the First Corps of Cadets present a close view of the part Massachusetts played in the conflict.
+This major exhibition explored, from a variety of perspectives and categories, the causes, reactions, and responses to the great nineteenth-century conflict that divided the fledgling nation of the Unites States of America.
+This was accomplished with a broad selection of original manuscript pieces: letters, journals, maps, official documents and publications, all selected from collections held in the Howard Gotlieb Archival Research Center.
+Among the collections involved, the Military Historical Society of Massachusetts and the First Corps of Cadets presented a close view of the part Massachusetts played in the conflict.

-Categories explored in the exhibition include slavery, emancipation, Abraham Lincoln, his Cabinet, and his assassination, the armies of both sides, the Union navy, and the difficulties faced post-war.
-There are also investigations into slave narratives, the relatively new art of photography, poetry and popular music of the day, to name a few.
+Categories explored in the exhibition included slavery, emancipation, Abraham Lincoln, his Cabinet, and his assassination, the armies of both sides, the Union navy, and the difficulties faced post-war.
+There were also investigations into slave narratives, the relatively new art of photography, poetry and popular music of the day, to name a few.

 This exhibition is no longer on view.

 The American Civil War